garnetred/hide-linkedin-ads/README.md

 # Hide LinkedIn Ads

 ## Abstract
-This Chrome browser extension hides ads on LinkedIn.
+This Chrome browser extension works as an adblocker to block and hide ads on LinkedIn.

 ## Donate
 You can support this extension by [buying me a coffee](https://www.buymeacoffee.com/decemberthedeveloper) to help me continue to make free, user-friendly browser extensions.